A Spatiotemporal Perspective on Dynamical Computation in Neural Information Processing Systems: A Unifying Perspective

-A natural place to look for spacetime dynamics in artificial neural networks is in the recurrent dynamics of their hidden activity.
-If spatiotemporal dynamics were to exist in such models, following the logic of the previous section, they would likely serve to encode symmetries (and thereby invariants) of the task which they are trained to perform; and indeed, numerous recent studies have found this to be the case.
+A natural place to look for spatiotemporal dynamics in artificial neural networks is in the recurrent dynamics of their hidden activity.
+If spatiotemporal dynamics were to exist in such models, following the logic of the previous sections, they would likely serve to encode flows, invariants, and symmetries of the task which they are trained to perform; and indeed, numerous recent studies have found this to be the case.